 Vigilant Compliance offers dedicated SEC cyber risk assessment services that ensure your bases are covered when it comes to staying compliant with the latest OCIE guidelines.
 The SEC updates its rules regularly, and as a result, meeting the most recent requirements can be a challenge, even for organizations with their own internal cybersecurity department.

 Our experts will work with the resources you have on hand to ensure the path to SEC compliance is simple and straightforward.
 We are an experienced consultant to the investment management industry, and, since 2014, we have been a leader in the field of SEC network security compliance consulting.
 Working with SSD Technology Partners, we help mutual funds and investment advisors establish policies and procedures for staying compliant with all SEC guidelines.
+With offices in New York, Philadelphia, Boston, Dallas and Washington, D.C., Vigilant Compliance is well positioned to help your business create and sustain an effective compliance policy.

 To find out how what we can do for you, contact our office today.